 MARK JOHNSON - PITCHING COACH

-Mark Johnson joins the SeaWolves in 2019 to serve as pitching coach.
+Mark Johnson returns to the SeaWolves in 2020 to serve as pitching coach.
 Johnson is the first former SeaWolves pitcher to be named the team's pitching coach.
 He pitched parts of three seasons (2002-03, 2005) with Erie.

 2019 will be Johnsons 13th season with the Tigers organization.
 He has served as the Lakeland pitching coach the past two seasons.
 Prior to his time with the Flying Tigers, Johnson served in the same role with Class-A West Michigan (2008-12, 2015-16) Class-A Connecticut (2013-14) and Class-A Oneonta (2007).

 Johnson was a first round selection by the Houston Astros in the 1996 June draft.
 He pitched nine seasons with the Astros (1997), Florida Marlins (1998), New York Yankees (1999), Tigers (2000-03, 2005) Milwaukee Brewers (2002) and Los Angeles Dodgers (2004) organizations.
 Johnson's lone Major League experience was nine appearances during the 2000 season with the Tigers.

 Adam Melhuse joins the Tigers organization in 2020 to serve as the SeaWolves hitting coach.

 Prior to joining the Tigers, he was a hitting coach in the Los Angeles Dodgers organization, spending the 2019 season with Double-A Tulsa and the 2018 season with Triple-A Oklahoma City.
 He was also the manager for Single-A Burlington in the Los Angeles Angels system for two seasons (2016-17).
 Before transitioning to coaching, Melhuse spent four seasons as an advanced scout for the Chicago Cubs.